This article describes how to indicate a referral's movement to a different stage in the referral process on a specific date.

 Updating a Completed Referral’s Status

-You can only update a referral with a “Completed” status from the Sent tab.
+A referral with a “Completed” status can only be updated from the Sent tab.

 If a user deletes the enrollment connection from a referral in the Completed tab, the system automatically sets the referral status to “Pending.”